Opinion: A data centre manager's Christmas wish list

-The happiness of giving and receiving fills each and every house with joy, but it is not just children (the good ones, mind you) that are hoping their wish list is ticked off – data centre managers have the same wishes.
-They want a stocking full of solutions to help them keep their data centre in check – and maybe also drive more revenue from it.
+The happiness of giving and receiving fills each and every house with joy, but it is not just children (the good ones, mind you) that are hoping their wish list is ticked off – data center managers have the same wishes.
+They want a stocking full of solutions to help them keep their data center in check – and maybe also drive more revenue from it.

 These are the top three solutions they're hoping to find in their stockings:

 With the sheer volume of data now being processed across a plethora of industries, it is no surprise that data centers are constantly evolving.
 This process of adding and/or removing gear to match the business needs might be helping organisations reach their financial goals but it is also making the data center managers lives extremely difficult.
 This is because as these changes happen data center managers might not have been consulted, had time to record the addition, or is using paper and pen (still!) to track each new move.
 This ultimately leaves a data center full of kit that could be over capacity, underutilised, or dormant.

 However, with a technology asset management (TAM) solution, data center managers have a single pane of glass view over their entire estate.
 They can see which pieces of kit were added most recently – or taken away – which pieces are being used too much, and thus must be addressed, which pieces are not being used to their full potential… or the dreaded zombie kit: Technology-draining resources serving no good purpose to the company.